 Open post

-Make me ready, Lord,
+Make me a willing conduit, Lord,

 Jim Corbett